adilhafeez299-cell/data-engineering-journey/00-docs/HOW_TO_USE_YOUR_PLANS.md

 ---

-## YOUR COMMITMENT
+## YOUR COMMITMENT (REVISED DECEMBER 2025)

-By using these three documents consistently for 26 weeks, you will:
+By using these seven documents consistently for 18-24 months, you will:

-✅ Learn Python, SQL, PySpark, AWS fundamentals
-✅ Earn 3 industry certifications
-✅ Build 6 portfolio projects
-✅ Develop job search strategy
-✅ Position yourself for Data Engineer roles
-✅ Have real chance at £75k-£85k offer by July 2026
+✅ **By Jan 2026:** Secure Junior SWE/Platform Engineer role (£38k-£50k)
+✅ **Jan 2026-Jul 2027:** Learn engineering properly on the job (40hrs/week paid learning)
+✅ **Weekends 2026-2027:** Build data-specific skills (SQL, cloud, data tools) ✅ **Mid-2027:** Position yourself for Data Engineer roles with REAL experience ✅ **Portfolio:** 3-4 quality projects showing engineering + data skills ✅ **Certifications:** 1-2 targeted certs complementing job experience ✅ **Outcome:** Strong chance at £60k-£75k Data Engineer offer by mid-2027

 **This is not guaranteed.** Life happens, markets change, luck plays a role.

-**But you will have given yourself the best possible chance.**
+**But this approach is MORE sustainable and MORE likely to succeed than the 9-month sprint.**

+Why?
+You're building **genuine competence** with **professional mentorship**, not just weekend self-study.

 And the skills you build?
 They're **yours forever.**